ycpcs/cs340-fall2014/assign/assign07.md

 The **get-child** function takes a parse node and an integer *n*, and returns the *n*th child of the parse node.

 The **recur-on-children** takes a parse node as a parameter, and returns an AST node whose symbol is the same as the parse node, and whose children are ASTs constructed from the children of the parse node.
 (Hint: this should be useful for nodes representing binary operators.)

+**:primary** nodes representing parenthesized expressions will require special handling: specifically, the *second* child should be recursively turned into an AST, rather than the first child (which is the correct approach for the other kinds of primary expressions.)

 # Testing